 You can relate your marketing to a local or national cause

 - For example, offering to donate part of any money spent with you to support a local good cause.

-Make sure everyone gets the training they need
+Make sure everyone gets customer care training

 - Staff who have regular contact with customers should receive training on customer care.
 They are at the front line of your business and need to give an efficient, professional image at all times.

-- Sales people should be trained to listen to the customer, so they sell intelligently not aggressively.
+- Sales people should be trained to listen to the customer, so they sell intelligently, not aggressively.